slaskawi/vault-poc/README.md

 Unseal keys are based on [Shamir's Secret Sharing](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing).
 The gatekeeper key is split (or sharded) into multiple separate unseal keys.
 This allows multiple trusted operators to hold one or more keys without requiring a single operator to have all keys.
 By combining a certain number of unseal keys (i.e. the threshold), the gatekeeper key can be reconstructed which allows for the barrier to be unsealed.
-Unseal keys should be heavily secured, as they not only allow unsealing of the secret store, but can allow for priviledge escalation.
+Unseal keys should be heavily secured.
 Rotating unseal keys automatically rotates the gatekeeper key.

 Unseal keys can also be used to generate gatekeeper tokens (NOTE: these are different from gatekeeper keys).
 Gatekeeper tokens can simplify and secure the unsealing process while protecting the unseal keys.
 Gatekeeper tokens can only be used for barrier seal/unseal operations and do not grant encrypted read/write permissions to the barrier.

+### Access Keys
+Access keys are used to generate local access tokens, which can be used to grant root access to data encrypted in the barrier.
+Access keys should be heavily secured.

 ### Gatekeeper
 The gatekeeper manages the barrier and its unsealing methods and administrative operations.
 Unseal keys and gatekeeper tokens are issued by the gatekeeper.
 It provides mechanisms to rotate encryption keys and unseal keys.